Let’s Talk 800-627-3917

 Advantages of Using FIFO in Your Warehouse

-One of the most significant advantages of using first in, first out in your warehouse is that warehouse inventoryit solves your company’s problems with the fluctuating costs of inventory.
+When it comes to the debate of whether to use FIFO vs LIFO, one of the most significant advantages of using first in, first out in your warehouse is that it solves your company’s problems with the fluctuating costs of inventory.
 Under FIFO, your inventory bottom line is more likely to approximate the current market value.
 Your company will find that your assumed flow of costs corresponds with the normal physical flow of goods and that your first deducted inventory costs are the oldest unit costs.
-Other advantages of using the FIFO method include its ease of application and its acknowledgement of the fact that companies cannot manipulate income by choosing which unit to ship.

-Disadvantages of Using FIFO in Your Warehouse
+Disadvantages of Using FIFO

 Because prices have risen nearly constantly for years, the FIFO method can make it appear as though your company has a greater cash flow than it does.
 Thus, the disadvantages of FIFO are the ways in which it makes it look, at least on paper, that companies are making a larger profit than they are.
 This larger-than-life profit, of course, leads to a heavier tax burden if FIFO is used during periods of inflation.
 Higher taxes from FIFO valuation diminish a company’s cash flows and growth opportunities.